 School progress data which is analysed by SLT, middle and subject leaders and class teachers

 The curriculum that we offer is broad and balanced and aims to not overload pupils with information but enables them to know more and remember more through connecting to prior learning.
 The impact of the curriculum is that children are well-motivated and engaged in their education with a growing knowledge base which prepares them for effective transition for their next stage in learning and equips them for life.

-The curriculum is currently under review and planning grids will updated as they are developed.
+The curriculum is continuously under review to ensure we provide the best offer for our children and planning grids will updated as they are developed.